Eric2422/homework-grader/README.md

 # homework-grader
-A OpenCV-Python project to help me grade AP CSP homework.
+An OpenCV-Python project to help me grade AP CSP homework.
+Don't worry.
+I'm also going to check the homework by hand.